-My tests are complete.
-Over 10 years of research, studies and kiln tests, at long last I have the miracle breakthrough I was looking for.
+4-2012 My tests are complete!
+Over a decade of research, studies, and kiln tests, at long last, I had the breakthrough I was searching for.

-Over a decade ago, I brought my years of glass experience to work for a company that hand-painted (Verre Eglomise) the back of glass and sealed it with powder coat.
+In 1996, I brought my glass experience to work for a company that hand-painted the back of the glass (Verre Eglomise) and sealed it with powder coat.
 Their powder coat application was not tested according to well-established fused glass testing methods.
-My job was to develop new techniques and designs for them to sell around the globe.
+My job was to develop new techniques and designs for them to sell around the globe …. with powder coat.

-Traditional fused glass involves GLASS, front and back, and the design elements are completely encased within the melted glass and impervious to water.
-Fused glass is more time-consuming and costly to produce, but with proper care you have a piece that will last generations.
+Traditional fused glass contains … glass, front and back, and the design elements are completely encased within the melted glass and are impervious to water.
+Fused glass is more costly to produce, but with proper care, you have a family heirloom.

 Here are some photos of my former work sealed with powder coat.
-I will never employ the powder coat method again, but you may see how some of my older designs influence my future works in glass.
+I will never employ the powder coat method again, but this method influenced my future glass endeavors.